-This page covers covers all rockclimbing areas in Leavenworth with the exception of Castle Rock and Snow Creek Wall.
+This page covers covers all rockclimbing areas in Leavenworth with the exception of Castle Rock

 The Leavenworth area is the most popular rockclimbing destination in the state of Washington.
 Why?
 The combination of clean, high quality granite, an abundance of cracks, a complete selection of route difficulty, a selection of lengths from 20 feet to 800 feet, the dry east of the crest weather, and the nice Bavarian town right near the crags are often given as reasons.
 Leavenworth is a mecca for outdoor lovers with excellent kayaking, biking, hiking, rock climbing, and mountaineering a stone's throw away.